 There is a separate online application form for accreditation to deliver the N4-N6 Programmes (NATED Report 191).
-This link can be found lower down on the same list.
+This link can be found lower down on the same page.

 All the information needs to be filled out in the online application form, and the questionnaire and declaration must also be completed before you can click submit.
 You will not have to upload any documents during the online application.
-When you have submitted your application, you will receive an acknowledgement letter that will need to be signed and submitted when you upload your documents.
+When you have submitted your application, you will receive an acknowledgement of receipt on the screen.